 Texas takes the War on Drugs very seriously.
-With some of the most stringent laws and punishments in the U.S., you should never take a drug manufacturing or other drug arrest in Texas lightly.
+With some of the most stringent laws and punishments in the U.S., you should never take drug manufacturing or another drug arrest in Texas lightly.
 Even if you are facing a misdemeanor charge, a conviction could completely alter your way of life.

 Drug manufacturing in Texas is a felony of various degrees, depending on the case.
-If you are convicted of a drug manufacturing felony in Texas you are facing an intimidating list of punishments – including large fines, jail time, loss of right to vote, and loss of right to own or possess a firearm.
+If you are convicted of a drug manufacturing felony in Texas you are facing an intimidating list of punishments – including large fines, jail time, loss of the right to vote, and loss of the right to own or possess a firearm.
 An experienced drug defense attorney can use any mitigating circumstances in your case to fight for your right to keep your freedom.

 Dallas Drug Manufacturing Defense Attorney

 If you have been charged with drug manufacturing in Dallas, Plano, Mckinney, Richardson, Fort Worth, Arlington, Irving, or the surrounding areas, contact Law Offices of Richard C. McConathy today.
 With decades of combined experience, our Dallas criminal defense lawyers will examine your case in detail and fight for a favorable outcome.
 Your first consultation is free so call (972) 233-5700 or use our online contact form today.

 Definition of Drug Manufacturing in Texas

 According to the Texas Controlled Substances Act Section 481.002, drug manufacturing is defined as the production, propagation, preparation, compounding, conversion, or processing of a controlled substance through natural extraction and/or chemical synthesis, including packaging, repackaging, or relabeling of the substance.
 This section specifically excludes marijuana, which is covered under production.